k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 <img src="../images/option_set_mtable_ex.png" />

-Starting from Fabric V8.3.1, the **OPTION_SET** classification is assigned to this field, unless this field has been previously assigned a classification.
+Starting from Fabric V8.3.1, the **OPTION_SET** classification is assigned to this field, unless it has already been classified.
 In the Catalog Settings, the OPTION_SET classification is mapped to the **RandomOptionSet** actor for masking and synthetic data generation.
 The actor randomly selects a value from the catalog_field_option_set MTable, based on the input data platform, schema, dataset, class and field.

 The rules for identifying fields with a limited number of distinct values are: